AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-upgrade-client-library.md

 ms.devlang: na
 ms.topic: article
 origin.date: 03/06/2017
-ms.date: 07/10/2017
+ms.date: 11/06/2017
 ms.author: v-johch

 ---
 # Upgrade an app to use the latest elastic database client library
 New versions of the [Elastic Database client library](sql-database-elastic-database-client-library.md) are available through NuGetand the NuGetPackage Manager interface in Visual Studio.
 Upgrades contain bug fixes and support for new capabilities of the client library.

 **For the latest version:** Go to [Microsoft.Azure.SqlDatabase.ElasticScale.Client](https://www.nuget.org/packages/Microsoft.Azure.SqlDatabase.ElasticScale.Client/).

 Rebuild your application with the new library, as well as change your existing Shard Map Manager metadata stored in your Azure SQL Databases to support new features.

-Performing these steps in order ensures that old versions of the client library are no longer present in your environment when metadata objects are updated, which means that old-version metadata objects won't be created after upgrade.
+Performing these steps in order ensures that old versions of the client library are no longer present in your environment when metadata objects are updated, which means that old-version metadata objects won’t be created after upgrade.

 ## Upgrade steps
 **1. Upgrade your applications.** In Visual Studio, download and reference the latest client library version into all of your development projects that use the library; then rebuild and deploy.